Woodhall Spa: Churches

 Saint Peter's church was built in 1893, although it was not until 1915 that it was legally designated the parish church.
 The building was designed by architect C H Fowler in brick with a half-timbered bell turret, and with glass by Powell's.
 Until then the little church of Saint Andrew, built in 1846, was the parish church, but was too small for the rapidly growing town.

 Woodhall Spa is now part of a group of six Anglican parishes comprising: Woodhall Spa and Kirkstead, Stixwould, Horsington, Langton with Old Woodhall, and Bucknall with Tupholme.

 The Church of Our Lady and Saint Peter, built in 1893, is Woodhall Spa's Roman Catholic church.

 Education

 There are two schools within Woodhall Spa, both Church of England: St Hugh's School, a preparatory boarding school on Cromwell Avenue, and St Andrew's C of E Primary School on King Edward Crescent.

-Secondary schools are outside Woodhall and include Queen Elizabeth's Grammar School and Banovallum School in Horncastle, and Gartree Community School in Tattershall.
+Secondary schools are outside Woodhall and include Queen Elizabeth's Grammar School and Banovallum School in Horncastle, and Barnes Wallis Academy in Tattershall.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter, BBC East Midlands and ITV Central can also be received from the Waltham TV transmitter.

+The local radio stations are served by BBC Radio Lincolnshire on 94.9 FM, Greatest Hits Radio Lincolnshire on 102.2 FM and DAB radio station, Hits Radio Lincolnshire.

+The town's local newspaper is the Lincolnshire Echo.